westurner/provis/docs/roadmap.rst

 Packer, Vagrant, VirtualBox, and Salt.

-In order to prevent having to re-implement features, the goal here is to stay flexible in regards to Virtualization and Cloud Hosting solutions.
+In order to prevent having to re-implement features, one goal here is to stay flexible in regards to Virtualization and Cloud Hosting solutions.

 Clouds and Hypervisors